Tri-Counties Genealogy & History by Joyce M. Tice

 STROPE –BESSIE L. ROGERS, 99 of Nichols and Windham died early Sunday morning Sept.
 23, 1990 at Tioga Nursing Facility, Waverly following an extended illness.
 Born May 21 1891 in Litchfield she was a daughter of Frank and Alice Brown Strope.
 Mrs. Rogers was employed for many years at the former Blue Swan Knitting Mills in Sayre and was an expert wallpaper hanger.
 She was a gold star mother (World War II), a member of the Nichols American Legion and an honorary member of the Auxiliary of VFW Post 1371, Owego.
 She was predeceased by her husband, Leon Rogers and three sons, Kenneth, Erwin and Arthur Rogers.
 Mrs. Rogers is survived by two sons and daughters-in-law, Merle and Estella Rogers of Nichols and Walter and Bonnie Rogers of Fountain, Fla.; a daughter and son-in-law, Pearl and Guy Allis of Orange City, Fla.; 13 grandchildren, many great-grandchildren and great-great-grandchildren and several nieces and nephews.
 Funeral services will be held on Wednesday at 1 p.m. at the Sutfin funeral Chapel, Nichols.
 Interment will follow in the Valley Home Cemetery, Windham.
 The family will receive friends on Tuesday from 7-9 p.m. at the Sutfin Funeral Chapel.
 Memorials may be directed to the Nichols Emergency Squad. –Towanda Daily Review

-STROPE Edith S. Lawrence, 83, of Windham (Rome RR 2), Pa., passed away on Wednesday, Feb.
+STROPE Edith S. Lawrence, 83, of Windham (Rome RR 2), Pa., died on Wednesday, Feb.
 1, 2006, at Towanda Memorial Hospital.
 She was born Aug.
 29, 1922, in Windham Township, a daughter of the late Harry and Phoebe (Olmstead) Strope.
 Edith was a graduate of Warren Center High School Class of 1941 and for many years assisted in the daily operations of the family farm in Windham.
 Edith is survived by her son, Larry Lawrence of Windham; daughter and son-in-law, Lorna and Lawrence Morgan of Tyrrell Hill; brother and sister-in-law, Gerald "Pete" and Mercy Strope of Windham; sister Mildred Leonard of Cadis, Pa.; grandson, Timothy and his wife, Nataliya Morgan, of Windham; three great-grandchildren; and several nieces and nephews.
 Edith was predeceased by her husband of 58 years, Porter K. Lawrence, on Dec.
 5, 2002; an infant daughter; and a brother, Kenneth Strope.
 Funeral services and a celebration of Edith's life will be held at 7 p.m. on Saturday, Feb.
 4, at the Sutfin Funeral Chapel, 273 S. Main St., Nichols, N.Y., with Pastor David Pitcher of the West Warren Congregational Church officiating.
 Interment will be held at the convenience of the family in the Valley Home Cemetery, Windham.
 A period of visitation and sharing memories will be held from 5 p.m. until the time of service Saturday.
 Those who wish may kindly consider a memorial contribution to Memorial Hospice, Towanda, Pa.
 18848

 TAYLOR